Nitryna/mini_projekt/README.md

 Welcome to my analise of data "Terrorist attacks".
 My analyse was created for terrorist attacks in Europe and constist five diffrent comaprisons for such topics as:

-- the mount of attacks in West and East Europe (which region
+- the amount of attacks in Western and Eastern Europe
 - types of weapons which are the most popular
 - which mounths has got the most amount of attacks
-- comaprison the amount of attacks in West and East Europe since 2000 year
+- comaprison between the amount of attacks in Western and Eastern Europe since 2000 year
-- The most popular targets od terrorists attacks
+- the most popular targets of terrorists attacks

 ## Project Instructions